 4. Fuel Tank Vent Blockage

-A blocked vent creates vacuum in the tank, restricting fuel flow after startup.
+A blocked vent causes vacuum in the tank.
+The engine starts normally, but fuel flow slows and eventually stops.

-The lift pump supplies fuel after startup.
-If it fails, the engine will stall.
+The lift pump supplies fuel once the engine is running.
+If it fails, the engine cannot sustain operation.

 👉 Related: Smoke & Combustion Diagnosis Center